borismattijssen/borismattijssen.github.io/_posts/2016-05-22-kubernetes-informers-controllers-reflectors-stores.markdown

 Let's see how this works!
 Line 3 declares a source.
 This source will usually be a client to the API server.
 For now it's a fake source, such that we can control its behavior.
 Line 6 declares the downstream store, which we'll use to have a local representation of the source.
 Line 12 declares a *DeltaFIFO* queue, which is used to keep track of the differences between source and downstream.
 To configure the controller we give it the FIFO queue, the source, and a process function.

 The process loop contains the logic to bring the current state of the system to the desired state.
 The process function receives an *obj*, which is an array of  *[Delta](//github.com/kubernetes/kubernetes/blob/82cb4c17581752ae9f00bd746a63e529149c04b4/pkg/client/cache/delta_fifo.go#L532){:target="_blank"}*s from the FIFO queue.
-In our example we check if the delta is of any type other then *Deleted*.
+In our example we check if the delta is of any type other than *Deleted*.
 In that case the *Object* belonging to the delta is added to the downstream and the Object is removed from the source.
 If the delta is of type *Deleted*, the Object is removed from the downstream and a message is sent on the *deletionCounter* channel.

 When I ran the example for the first time, I was a bit confused by `if newest.Type != cache.Deleted` on line 31.
 Why not simply check if type is *Added*?
 I decided to put the following print statement on line 30: `fmt.Printf("[%v] %v\n", newest.Object.(*api.Pod).Name, newest.Type)`.
 This is the output I got:
 {% highlight bash %}